-CHICAGO — April 10, 2007 — Two new studies in the Journal of Periodontology explore the possible link between periodontal bacteria and coronary artery disease as well as periodontal bacteria and preeclampsia.
-These studies found that periodontal bacteria, which is often invisible to the naked eye, may account for big effects on general health conditions.
+CHICAGO--April 10, 2007--Two new studies in the Journal of Periodontology explore the possible link between periodontal bacteria and coronary artery disease as well as periodontal bacteria and preeclampsia.
+These studies found that periodontal bacteria, which are often invisible to the naked eye, may account for big effects on general health conditions.

 Periodontal bacteria have often been thought to play a role in many of the possible connections between oral health and overall health.
 Two of the studies in this month's issue of the JOP further the understanding of these potential connections.
 One study looked at patients who had been diagnosed with coronary artery disease and examined the bacteria found in their arteries.
 They were able to identify periodontal pathogens in the coronary and internal mammary arteries in 9 out of 15 of the patients examined.